boxbilling/docs/en/reference/invoicing.rst

 * unpaid   - Proforma invoice.
 * refunded - refund invoice.
 * canceled - use canceled status to imitate invoice as deleted, but keep record in database.
-Usefull if you need to keep invoice order intact.
+Useful if you need to keep invoice order intact.